Mohammed bin Saud Al Kabeer: Early life

 Prince Mohammed was born in Riyadh in 1908.
 He was the youngest of Noura bint Abdul Rahman and Saud Al Kabeer's three children.
 Prince Mohammed's full-sisters were Hessa and Al Jawhara.
 The latter was one of the wives of King Faisal.

 Prince Mohammed's mother, Noura, was the eldest daughter of the former Emir of Nejd, Abdul Rahman bin Faisal bin Turki.
 At the time of Prince Mohammed's birth his mother's younger brother Abdulaziz was ruling as Emir.
 His father, Saud, was the grandson of Emir Saud bin Faisal, who was the brother of Mohammed's maternal grandfather Emir Abdul Rahman bin Faisal.

 Activities, personal life and death

 Prince Mohammed joined some of the wars during the formation of the Kingdom of Saudi Arabia.
 He was one of the closest allies of Crown Prince Saud, later King Saud.
 Following the establishment of the state he mostly dealt with horse and camel breeding and business.
 In 1961 he founded the Yamama Cement company in Riyadh which became one of the best performing construction firms in the region.
 Although two of his sons, Salman and Abdulaziz, signed the document that demanded the abdication of King Saud in 1964, Prince Mohammed did not sign it; he was on a hunting trip during the incident.
-Throughout the reign of King Khalid, Prince Mohammed was ranked second in royal protocol just after the king.
+Throughout the reign of King Khalid, Prince Mohammed was ranked second in royal protocol behind the king.

 Prince Mohammed had some eleven sons, most of who are involved in business activities.
 His progeny include: